mojaloop/email-notifier/onboarding.md

 #### Prerequisites:
 * `ml-api-adapter` and `central-ledger` services running (follow the [Running Inside Docker guide](#RunningInsideDocker) to get these services up and running)
 * _Optionally_, run `central-timeout` , `cental-settlement` as well.

-#### Running Example Requests

-1. Import the **Mojaloop v0.1 draft** collection, and open `API Examples` > `mojaloop v1.0` > `6.a.
-Transfer Prepare Request`
-2. Click **Send**
-3. If you get a valid response, continue to the next step, otherwise it reveals an issue in your configuration.
-4. Select the `7.a.
-Transfer Fulfil Request` and perform a corresponding fulfilment request
-5. You can check the database to see the transfer state, status changes, positions and other such information.
-After this if everything looks good, you should be ready to go.

 ##  6. <a name='CommonErrorsFAQs'></a>Common Errors/FAQs